On the Impact of Control Signaling in RIS-Empowered Wireless Communications: RIS-Enabled Communication Paradigms

-and we aim to find a configuration from the codebook that supports such \gls{se}.
-Let us then analyze the system by starting from the pilot sequence transmission and processing.
+and the goal is find a configuration from the \gls{ris} codebook that supports it.
+We analyze the system performance starting from the pilot sequence transmission and processing.
 As before, every pilot sequence consists of $p$ symbols\footnote{The pilot sequences for \gls{oce} and \gls{bsw} can be different and have different lengths.
 In practice, they should be designed and optimized for each of those approaches, which is beyond the scope of this paper.
-The same notation to denote the length of the pilot sequence in both paradigms is used for simplicity.}.
+We use the same pilot sequence length notation in both paradigms for simplicity.}.
 Once again, we denote a single sequence as $\bm{\psi} \in \mathbb{C}^{p}$ having $\lVert\bm{\psi} \rVert^2 = p$.
-After the \gls{ris} has configuration $c\in\mc{C}\bsw $ loaded, the \gls{ue} sends a replica of the sequence $\bm{\psi}$; the following signal is obtained at the \gls{bs}:
+After the \gls{ris} loads configuration $c\in\mc{C}\bsw$, the \gls{ue} sends a replica of $\bm{\psi}$ and, similar to~\eqref{eq:oce:replica}, the \gls{bs} receives the signal: